 Alias Nick Beal handily flips the paradigm of cinematic angels in vogue with Hollywood, specifically during the 1940s.
 You could make a whole subgenre out of them.
-As its name suggests, the lynchpin character of the whole movie is Nick, though this is admittedly only a pseudonym.
+As its name suggests, the lynchpin character of the entire movie is Nick, though this is admittedly only a pseudonym.
 Across time and space, he’s come in many forms, under many names, including the serpent, Lucifer, or the Devil.

-Ray Milland portrays him in bodily form ,providing a deliciously evil turn in fine threads.
+Ray Milland portrays him in bodily form, providing a deliciously evil turn in fine threads.
 He’s not quite the “blonde Satan” out of Dashiell Hammett’s Sam Spade literature, but he’s almost there, about as close as you might possibly come in the flesh.
 With such a devious figure pulling the strings, Alias Nick Beal becomes noir mixed with myth and allusion in a rather unusual manner.
 It is the first of its kind: a Faustian noir.

 The story itself opens in more conventional territory.
 There’s an earnest, hard-working district attorney named Foster (Thomas Mitchell) who is looking to clean up local corruption, manifested as always by cigar-chomping Fred Clark with his host of slot machines and bookies just looking to rake in the dough.